 Commentary: Moving against the general direction poses unexpected obstacles for the skiers.
 Footprints damage the piste and can cause danger to skiers.

 A skier must respect all signs and markings.

 Commentary: The degree of difficulty of a piste is indicated as black, red, blue or green.
 A skier is free to choose whichever piste he wants.
 The pistes are also marked with other signs showing direction or giving warnings of danger or closure.
 A sign closing a piste, like one denoting danger, must be strictly observed.
 Skiers should be aware that warning signs are posted in their own interest.

-Commentary: It is a cardinal principle for all sportsmen that they should render assistance following an accident, independant of any legal obligation to do so.
-Immediate first-aid should be given, the appropriate authorities allerted and the place of the accident marked to warn other skiers.
-FIS hopes that hopes that a hit-and-run offence in skiing will incur a criminal conviction similar to a hit-and-run offence on the road and that equivalent penalties will be imposed by all countries where such legislation is not already in force.
+Commentary: It is a cardinal principle for all sportsmen that they should render assistance following an accident, independent of any legal obligation to do so.
+Immediate first-aid should be given, the appropriate authorities alerted and the place of the accident marked to warn other skiers.
+FIS hopes that a hit-and-run offence in skiing will incur a criminal conviction similar to a hit-and-run offence on the road and those equivalent penalties will be imposed by all countries where such legislation is not already in force.

 Every skier or witness, whether a responsible party or not, must exchange names and addresses following an accident.

 Commentary: Witnesses are of great importance in establishing a full and proper report of an accident, and therefore everybody must consider that it is his duty as a responsible person to provide information as a witness.
 Reports of the rescue service and of the police as well as photographs are of considerable assistance in determining civil and criminal liability.

 I cannot find a FIS reference for these

 2: Always place your board face-down on the snow when it is not in use.

 3: Always look around when turning especially on your blind side.